IvyTheIV/rofi-symbols/README.md

 ## Custom symbols

 You can put different symbols (or even strings of characters - as long as it doesn't contain spaces).
-To do that, create a file in `~/.config/rofi/rofi-symbols/symbols/`, ending with `.symbols`.
+To do that, create a file in `~/.config/rofi/rofi-symbols/symbols/` ending with `.symbols`.
+Verbose, indeed.
 Check the existing files for reference on the formatting.